 7. Spooky scavenger hunt party

 For families with younger kids, consider making your own spooky scavenger hunt around the house or at a nearby park.
-Kids can dress up in costumes and collect candy or spooky souvenirs along the way, too.
+Kids can dress up in costumes and collect non-food Halloween treats, like spooky souvenirs, along the way, too.

 8. Witches and potions party